The KJV Audio Bible

 Monday Apr 14, 2025

-Genesis 7 recounts the story of the global flood.
-Here's a summary of the key events:
+Genesis 7 is the account of the global flood.

-God instructs Noah to take seven pairs of clean animals and one pair of unclean animals, plus seven pairs of birds, to preserve their species.
+God commanded Noah to enter the ark with his family (wife, three sons, and their wives) because He found Noah righteous.
+God instructed Noah to take seven pairs of clean animals and one pair of unclean animals, plus seven pairs of birds, to preserve their species.

-The waters flood the earth for 150 days.
+The waters flooded the earth for 150 days.

 Genesis 8